casper-ecosystem/cep-85/docs/using-casper-client.md

 ## Installing the Contract

 Installing the multi-token contract to global state requires the use of a [Deploy](https://docs.casper.network/developers/dapps/sending-deploys/).
 In this case, the session code can be compiled to Wasm by running the `make test` command provided in the Makefile at the top level.
-The Wasm will be found in the `contract/target/wasm32-unknown-unknown/release` directory as `contract.wasm`.
+The Wasm will be found in the `target/wasm32-unknown-unknown/release` directory as `cep-85.wasm`.

 Below is an example of a `casper-client` command that provides all required session arguments to install a valid instance of the CEP-85 contract on global state.

-- `casper-client put-deploy -n http://localhost:11101/rpc --chain-name "casper-net-1" --payment-amount 500000000000 -k ~/casper/casper-node/utils/nctl/assets/net-1/nodes/node-1/keys/secret_key.pem --session-path ~/casper/enhanced-nft/contract/target/wasm32-unknown-unknown/release/contract.wasm`
+- `casper-client put-deploy -n http://localhost:11101/rpc --chain-name "casper-net-1" --payment-amount 500000000000 -k ~/casper/casper-node/utils/nctl/assets/net-1/nodes/node-1/keys/secret_key.pem --session-path ~/casper/cep-85/target/wasm32-unknown-unknown/release/cep-85.wasm`

 1. `--session-arg "name:string='multi-token-1'"`